GaalexxC/nginxubuntu-php7/README.md

 ## Development / Contribute

-Further development is planned but any serious functionality issues or security issues will be addressed if discovered by me or reported by users.
+Further development is not planned but any serious functionality issues or security issues will be addressed if discovered by me or reported by users.
 I welcome code efficiency and optimization comments.
 I have extensive knowledge in server setup, security and optimization, whatever makes it easier is my moto.
 The issue is not if I can its if I have the time to...
+For newer more compatible script check out ASAS https://github.com/GaryCornell/ASAS

 ## PHP5 User?